Family Planning at Heartland

 Title X was created to provide affordable birth control and reproductive health care to people who couldn’t otherwise afford these services on their own.
 Title X funding was intended to ensure that every person — regardless of how much money they make or whether or not they have health insurance — has access to basic, preventive reproductive health care.

-Effective immediately, Heartland will be accepting patients from Lawrence-Douglas County Public Health Department for Title X services.
-New and existing patients can receive care at Heartland now using our sliding-fee scale.
+New and existing patients can receive Family Planning care at Heartland now using our Title X sliding-fee scale.

 When people are in control of their reproductive health, they are able to plan when, or if, they want to have children.
 For those interested in preventing pregnancy there are several different methods of contraception available.
 Patients can be prescribed a variety of types of birth control pills, the Depo-Provera injection, the patch, the ring, Nexplanon, or IUDs.
 Your health care provider will take a careful health history and work alongside the patient to determine which method is safe, appropriate, and affordable.